andersonflima/andersonflima/README.md

 ***As a Technical Lead, my work consists of in:***
 - Attend some meetings to catch up about product development and deadlines.
-- Approve or decline pull requests, and validate integrity for deployment.
+- Approve or decline pull requests.
 - Update my team on deliveries and deadlines.
+- Always do my best to improve them as professionals.
+- Motivate them to work harder and always try their best.
+- Share with my team their accomplishments.

 ***Our current tech stack is:***
 - MongoDB